trussworks/terraform-aws-logs/README.md

 ### Upgrading from 4.0.0 to 4.1.x

-Version 4.1.0 removed the `aws_s3_bucket_policy` resource and now applies the bucket policy directly to the `aws_s3_bucket` resource.
+Version 4.1.0 removed the `aws_s3_bucket_policy` resource and now applies the bucket policy directly to the `aws_s3_bucket` resource to address an operation ordering issue when creating a cloudtrail and logs bucket in the same `terraform apply`.
 Upgrading a bucket to use version 4.1.0 of the module will update the bucket in-place, but will destroy and recreate the bucket policy.

 ### 4.0.0